LimJiaEarn/PersonalFinanceCalendar/README.md

 Note: Before you start building, please read the [Customisation Guide](#customisation-guide) so you can fully utilise the customisation features!

-* 'python CalendarSettingEditor.py' to starting running the python script
+* `python CalendarSettingEditor.py` to starting running the python script
 * Enter 1 (Loading previous Calendar Settings is still under construction)
 * Enter the year of your Calendar
 * Enter the [theme](#themes) for your Calendar